 A basic lid lag test is easy to conduct.
 An object such as a pen is held in front of the individual, slightly higher than eye level.
 As the object is moved downward and the eyes follow the movement, it is simple to observe how the eyelid responds.
-If the lid does not exhibit any movement in relation to the movement of the eye, or if the lid moves in short jerks, there is an excellent chance that eyelid lag is present.
+If the lid does not exhibit any movement in relation to the movement of the eye, or if the lid moves in short jerks, there is an excellent chance that this condition is present.

 @Esther11 - Your post contained some interesting information.
 I have noticed some people who clearly have drooping eyelids.
 They must have lid ptosis.

 In cases where the person might not realize it, it would be wise to discreetly let them know your suspicions.
 Surgery in the early stages would be much less complicated.

 Two of my elderly aunts had what is called drooping upper eyelid or upper eyelid ptosis.I remember how tired they always looked.
 It is quite different from lid lag.
 In many cases of lid lag, the thyroid is involved.
 With eyelid ptosis, cataract surgery, accidents, or mechanical dysfunction are likely causes.